Millie Jackson: Career

-Jackson recorded an album in 1979 with Isaac Hayes called Royal Rappin's and the same year saw her release a double album, Live and Uncensored, recorded in concert at Los Angeles venue, The Roxy and Live and Outrageous at Atlanta's Mr. V's Figure8.
+Jackson recorded an album in 1979 with Isaac Hayes called Royal Rappin's and the same year saw her release a double album, Live and Uncensored, recorded in concert at Los Angeles venue the Roxy and Live and Outrageous at Atlanta's Mr. V's Figure8.
 Jackson also formed and produced the group Facts of Life.
-They had a major hit in 1976 with "Sometimes" (No. 3 R&B, No. 31 Pop).
+It had a major hit in 1976 with "Sometimes" (No. 3 R&B, No. 31 Pop).
 Jackson found herself without a label when Spring closed down in 1984, but in 1986, she signed with Jive Records in a deal that produced four albums and resulted in further R&B top ten hits with "Hot!
 Wild!
 Unrestricted!
 Crazy Love" and "Love Is a Dangerous Game".
 She appeared on an Elton John track in 1985, "Act of War", which was a top 40 hit in the UK, but failed to chart in the US.
 In 1991, she wrote, produced and starred in the successful touring play Young Man, Older Woman, based on her album of the same title for Jive.
 On November 24, 1994, Jackson appeared in the Thanksgiving episode "Feast or Famine" of Martin as Florine.
 In 2000, her voice featured in "Am I Wrong" by Etienne de Crécy, sampled from her performance in "(If Loving You Is Wrong) I Don't Want to Be Right".

 Jackson has frequently appeared on "worst ever" lists for her album covers.
 E.S.P.
 (Extra Sexual Persuasion) features Jackson peering into a crystal ball that accentuates her cleavage; Back to the S**t! depicts Jackson sitting on a toilet where it is implied she is defecating.

 Jackson now runs her own record label, Weird Wreckuds.
 After a lengthy hiatus from recording, she released her 2001 album, Not for Church Folk, which marked a return to her style with an Urban contemporary sound.
 The album features the singles "Butt-A-Cize" and "Leave Me Alone".
 The album also features a collaboration with rapper Da Brat on the song "In My Life".
-Jackson had her own radio show in Dallas, Texas for 13 years.
+Jackson had her own radio show in Dallas, Texas, for 13 years.
 Broadcasting via remote from her home in Atlanta, Georgia, Jackson worked in afternoon drive-time from 3–6 pm on KKDA 730 AM, until January 6, 2012.